Pat Ludwa's VIEW FROM THE PEW

 A medical commission has certified a miracle attributed to Blessed Juan Diego, the visionary of Guadalupe who himself presented the miracle of the roses to the Bishop.
 This documentation clears the way for his possible canonization at the same time when 25 Mexican martyrs will become saints next year in Mexico City on May 21st.
 The Postulator for Juan Diego's cause has offered the recommendation in light of the most recent findings that could make his canonization possible sooner than expected.
 For more, click on Blessed Juan Diego.

 UN trying to divide and conquer in promoting Culture of Death; while in the House, bill for National Prayer Day goes down to defeat

 In Cairo a few years ago it was the alliance of the Catholics and Moslems that helped defeat the contraception/abortion program the UN tried to railroad through.
 This time, the UN is trying to drive a wedge between the two faiths in an effort to weaken the Pope's efforts of once again defeating the culture of death promoted by the UN in cahoots with Planned Parenthood.
 Meanwhile in Washington D.C. a bill that would have designated a National Prayer and Fasting Day failed to receive the two-thirds majority but should get another shot at passing down the road.
 It's needed!
 For more, click on Interference.

 For more headlines and articles, we suggest you go to the Catholic World News site at the

-CWN home page and Church News at Noticias Eclesiales.
-Both CWN and NE are not affiliated with the Daily CATHOLIC but provides this service via e-mail to the Daily CATHOLIC Monday through Friday.
+CWN home page and Church News at Noticias Eclesiales and Daily Dispatches, Dossiers and Features from ZENIT International News Agency.
+CWN, NE and ZENIT are not affiliated with the Daily CATHOLIC but provide this service via e-mail to the Daily CATHOLIC Monday through Friday.